 As part of these discussions an additional four audits have also been identified for removal from the plan.
-The details of all the audits are included within the following table, along with a brief explanation of the rational for removal.
+The details of all the audits are included within the following Selos Ports at sat table, along with a brief explanation of the rational for removal.